socnetv/app/README.md

 ### Headless CLI (socnetv_cli)

 Starting with version 3.3, SocNetV also ships a headless command-line tool, `socnetv_cli`, for batch network analysis without a graphical interface.
-It supports multiple analysis kernels (distances, reachability, walks, prominence centralities) and produces deterministic JSON output suitable for scripting and regression testing.
+It supports multiple analysis kernels (distances, reachability, walks, prominence centralities, connectivity, and more) and produces deterministic JSON output suitable for scripting and regression testing.

+This is a separate binary from the `--interactive-script` option above: `socnetv_cli` runs analysis kernels headlessly with no GUI at all, while `--interactive-script` drives the real, full `socnetv` GUI application through a scripted sequence of actions.

 ```bash
 socnetv_cli --help